USEPA/CRACMM/docs/_sources/sphinx/README.md.txt

 ## Table of Contents
 * [Environment Setup](#environment-setup): This section provides instructions on how to create a Python environment designed to run Sphinx on the CRACMM repository.

+* [Repository Setup](#repository-setup): This section provides instructions on how to get your personal fork of the CRACMM repository ready to build HTML for the CRACMM website, even if you dont have a fork yet!

 * [Process to Build HTML](#process-to-build-html): This section is for people who have a Python environment designed to run Sphinx on the CRACMM repository and provides instructions on how to update the HTML for the CRACMM GitHub pages site based on updates to the main branch.

 * [HTML Build Script Description](#file-description-run_buildcsh): This section describes the purpose of the `run_build.csh` file and explains what each command in the file does and why it is needed.